 Because Teachers Need Field Trips Too!

 Educators spend a day out of the classroom with local employers, exploring industry trends and ways to connect their classroom content to the work world and best business practices.
 Businesses may host from one to 30 educators at a time for 60-90 minutes.
 Tours will consist of meeting with 2-4 different employers spanning a variety of business focuses.
-Generally, visits will be diversified to ensure a range of industries are covered.
+Generally, visits will be diversified to ensure a range of industries are covered, although some events may be themed to focus on a specific field/industry.
 Cost for these events is $10, which covers lunch and transportation to/from businesses.
 SCECHs may also be available.

 The purpose of this professional development experience is to: